What It's Like To Live On 3 Hours Of Sleep A Night

-Fact: Far too many of us are sleep-deprived.
+Fact: Far too many Americans are sleep-deprived.
 Although many believe they're functioning just fine on less than the recommended seven-to-nine hours per night, there really are a select few among us (the "sleepless elite," as they've been called) who need only three to four hours of sleep to function.

 These people have become quite a focus of our curiosity ever since Ying Hui Fu, PhD, a professor at the University of California San Francisco, led a team in 2009 that discovered a genetic mutation that might explain why some people can get by with far less shut-eye than the rest of us.